DmitriySalnikov/GodotRemote/README.md

 This is cross platform native module for [Godot Engine](https://github.com/godotengine/godot) v3 for control apps and games over WiFi or ADB.

-If you are developing on a non-touch device, this module is the best way to quickly test touch input or test mobile sensors data.
+If you are developing on a non-touch device, this module is the best way to quickly test touch input or test mobile sensors data (accelerometer, gyroscope, etc.).

 API references can be found here: [API.md](API.md)